dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 When you `dbt run --select python_model`, dbt will prepare and pass in both arguments (`dbt` and `session`).
 All you have to do is define the `model()` function that accepts them.

 ### Referencing other models

-Your Python model will want to read data from other models (SQL or Python) or sources.
-Do this using the `dbt.ref()` function.
-The same idea applies for raw source tables, via `dbt.source()`.
-Those functions return DataFrames, pointing to the upstream source, model, seed, or snapshot.
+Python models participate fully in dbt's directed acyclic graph (DAG) of transformations.
+Within a Python model, use the `dbt.ref()` method to read in data from other models (SQL or Python).
+If you want to read directly from a raw source table, use `dbt.source()`.
+These methods return DataFrames pointing to the upstream source, model, seed, or snapshot.

 <File name='models/my_python_model.py'>